Kot2Na/School21/Calc_Rec/README.md

 (2 * 42) - 30 + (20 - 80) / 30  ->  52
 (89 % 3) * 35 + (10 * (70 / 5)) ->  210

-> If you find out some mistakes or incorrect work, please let me know about that.
+> If you find out some mistakes or incorrect work, please let me know that.